When families need answers about their child's development, this is where they come.

 In 2006, Mitch left his career to bring Charlene's vision to life full-time.
 He leads finances, operations, infrastructure, and the development work that has allowed the organization to scale from a home-based practice to a 12,000-square-foot integrated clinical center.

-B.S.
 Sports Medicine & Athletic TrainingAn integrated system — not a collection of programs.

 Most organizations provide one service well.
 We've built something different: a coordinated model where clinical disciplines are designed to work together from the start.